Hexabot

 Production Environment

-In production, use a third-party SMTP service by configuring the environment variables before running make start, here is an example:
+In production, use a third-party SMTP service by configuring the environment variables before running hexabot start, here is an example:

 EMAIL_SMTP_ENABLED=true